The Thrifty Gene Theory and Modern Obesity

 These fatter individuals would then have more of a cushion, to survive when food became scarce.
 The "thrifty gene" was then passed down to future generations, because the fatter individuals were the ones most likely to survive.

-Today, the majority of people live in a world where there is an abundance of food, all the time.
+Today, the majority of people live in a world where food is abundant, all the time.
 We're eating and preparing for a famine that never comes.
 It's the mismatch between our genetic heritage and the modern environment that leads to chronic obesity and health problems like diabetes.